BEFORE THE TRIP

 We recommend checking the weather reports for the city of Ensenada one or two days before the date of travel.
 The whale watching season takes place during the winter months therefore, it is possible to encounter bad weather on the day of the event.
-If you think that bad weather could affect your trip, we recommend calling or send e-mail to our office to evaluate the information available, we have many years of experience the most important thing is to give our passengers a secure and comfortable trip.

 THE DAY OF THE TRIP

-CAMARA FOR PICTURES
+CAMERAS FOR PICTURES

 Don’t forget to bring your video equipment, cameras or binoculars.
 The use of these devices can greatly enhance the experience and let you share the adventure with others.